haydenm2/graphSLAM/README.md

 # graphSLAM
-Implementation of graphSLAM in Python 3 according to Probablistic Robotics
+Implementation of graphSLAM in C++ using g2o library